sam-goodwin/punchcard/docs/4-shapes.md

 });
 ```

-Remember how the `topic` client interface was type-safe and structured?
+The `topic` client interface is a type-safe and structured interface derived from "its Shape":

 ```ts
 await topic.publish({